CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/tb_2.md

 If you want to see examples of previous student posters, some of the posters that won prizes in 2024 are on display outside MVB 1.11/a, and there is a folder of example posters in [the Unit Team Class Materials section](https://uob.sharepoint.com/:f:/r/teams/grp-2024-5IndividualProjects2/Class%20Materials/Example%20posters?csf=1&web=1&e=qu9xMn).

-We will send you details of who your seconf marker is a few weeks before Poster Day so you can arrange a time to meet them.
+We will send you details of who your second marker is a few weeks before Poster Day so you can arrange a time to meet them.
 Please note: if you do not attend Poster Day, your second marker is not obliged to meet you at another time; if they will be away from work that day, they will arrange a different time to meet you.

 ####  What to expect at Poster Day